Hands Off! Artificial Intelligence for Zero-touch Service Assurance

 The new generation of mobile telephony customers have access to almost any product, immediately, anywhere and at any time, at their fingertips, and they want their purchases to be delivered quickly and at the lowest possible cost.
 The same is expected from their services provider.
 To meet the customer demands, a DSP should be able to configure, deliver and assure on-demand services with minimal level of customer interaction, effortlessly and in real time.

-The Role of Artificial Intelligence (AI) in Telecom Industry
+The Role of Artificial Intelligence (AI) and Machine Learning (ML) in Telecom Industry

 In this challenging scenario, artificial intelligence (AI), emerges as a key technological enabler for operators seeking the degree of automation required to deliver a broad set of customized offers in a very short time, while simultaneously assuring high levels of service availability and quality.